Gary Mills (footballer, born 1981): Rushden & Diamonds

 On 11 September 2004, Mills suffered a dislocated ankle in a league match against Oxford United, leading him to miss the rest of the 2004–05 campaign.

-After the success Mills had enjoyed in the early part of his career, he was then part of the Rushden team relegated to the Conference in the 2005–06 season.
-He left Nene Park on 20 April 2006, his contract cancelled by mutual consent having not played since early February.
-Rushden's relegation from The Football League was confirmed nine days later.
+He left Nene Park on 20 April 2006, his contract cancelled by mutual consent, having not played since early February.
+Rushden's relegation from the Football League was confirmed nine days later.

-Crawley Town
+Later career

 Mills joined fellow Conference National side Crawley Town on 10 August 2006, though he also had an unsuccessful trial with League One side Yeovil Town in July.
-After six months and 21 appearances, he left the club.